icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [rasterio](https://github.com/rasterio/rasterio/blob/master/docs/index.rst) - Geographic information systems use GeoTIFF and other formats to organize and store gridded raster datasets such as satellite imagery and terrain models.
 - [TerraVide](https://pypi.org/project/TerraVide/) - TerraVide is an open source python package to process large urban environments mapped with LiDAR (Light Detection and Ranging) data.
 As of v0.1.6, focuses on tree extraction.
 - [Dash](https://dash.plotly.com/) - Dash is an open source python library for building interactive data visualizations on the web.
 It enables you to build custom data dashboards using pure Python.
+- [Neatnet](https://github.com/uscuni/neatnet) - Neatnet is an open source library for simplifying the structure of street networks.